 Graduate student room assignments are made by the Graduate Housing Front Desks.

 This program is intended for students who wish to share a room or apartment with friends of a different gender.
 It is not intended for romantic couples, who are encouraged to apply for Couples without Children Housing.

 No Random Roommates

 Students will not be matched with a random, opposite-gender roommate through this process.
-This is why it is very important to file a Gender Neutral Room Assignment request in Axess after receiving your Draw assignment.
+This is why it is very important to file a Gender-neutral Room Assignment request in Axess after receiving your assignment.

-Keep in mind that your intended roommate pairings must match the size of the room type you are assigned.
-Therefore, students wishing to have a gender-neutral/gender-inclusive room assignment:
+Keep in mind that your intended roommate pairings must match the size of the apartment type you are assigned.

 What happens if one of the roommates cancels their assignment or leaves mid-year?

 If one student cancels or leaves during the year, the remaining student(s) can request another roommate from students who have been assigned to the same housing location, or the entire space will revert to single gender (based on the majority of students remaining in the room/apartment).
 This may involve reassignments of some students.

 Transgender students can either use the option available above or can apply for housing through a confidential process.